teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 - [EU Trademark Office Search - OHIM](http://oami.europa.eu/eSearch/#advanced/trademarks)
 - [World IP Office Trademark Search - ROMARIN](http://www.wipo.int/romarin/)

 The EU and WIPO databases are somewhat intuitive.
-The US database is not intuitive at all, so I’ll offer some tips.
+The US database is not intuitive at all, so I’ll try to offer some tips.
+Go to the [US Trademark Office Search page](http://tess2.uspto.gov/bin/gate.exe?f=login&p_lang=english&p_d=trmk).
+You should see this:

 <a href="/images/tm-app/search-tess-trademarks.png"><img src="/images/tm-app/search-tess-trademarks.png"></a>

+click on the “free form search.”
 Here are some useful search strings for the US Trademark Database:

-    “some mark*”[BI] AND “some products”[GS]
+    “some mark*”[BI] AND
-    AND live[LD] AND `RN > "0”
+    “some products”[GS] AND
+    live[LD]

 If you’re a coder, you might recognize some of this as a weird cousin of “regular expressions” or “GREP.”